-The straight answer is – assessed value is basically used by local and county authorities for taxation purposes, while market value indicates the price of a property that a buyer is a likely to pay and the seller is likely to accept.
+Market value indicates the price of a property that a buyer is likely to pay and the seller is likely to accept.

-In order for local and county government authorities look at various factors to assess your home’s value and calculate a foundation figure to charge property tax.
-The figure that remains on the books of the Government is known as assessed value.
+Local and county government authorities look at various factors to access your home’s value and calculate a foundation figure to charge property tax.
+The figure that remains on the books of the government is known as your home’s assessed value.

 The market value, on the other hand, is an arbitrary value.
 It has no prior basis and can only be arrived at after the buyer and seller close the deal.
 Any value that both the buyer and the seller of the property agree on is the market value.
 In contrast to the assessed value, the market value is not used for taxation purposes.
 It is the price that you use to sell your home.

-To value your house, you can take advantage of various online websites that provide you an estimated market value depending upon your location, lot size and other comparable properties.
+To value your house, you can take advantage of various online websites that provide you with an estimated market value depending on your location, lot size, and other comparable properties.
 Realistically, it takes at least 3 months to sell your house when using a traditional listing agent no matter the assessed value vs market value.
 And if your property needs to have work done, then it can remain on the market for as long as a year.

-In such situations, the best possible solution is to sell your house to a fast-cash or we-buy-house company who can inspect the house and agree on a contract on the spot without any need for loan approval or any other modifications or repairs to your home.
+In such situations, the best possible solution is to sell your house to a fast-cash or we-buy-house company that can inspect the house and agree on a contract on the spot without any need for loan approval or any other modifications or repairs to your home.

 What is the assessed value?

-Every county has their own set of regulations for marking taxes on real estate properties that you own.
+Every county has its own set of regulations for marking taxes on real estate properties that you own.
 This kind of tax is generally known as property tax and is charged annually.
 In other words, it’s the property value for the purpose of calculating taxes.
-Each region has their process for calculating assessed value.
+Each region has its process for calculating assessed value.
 However, despite the difference, the basic practices remain the same.